novix-sa/Pyplan/docs/User Guide/Model.md

 Index defined in Pyplan have an additional function when creating User Interfaces.
 When there are more than one Xarray output node that share a dimension, inserting that dimension in the interface will work as a coordinated filter on all objects that share that dimension.

 ### Button
+A button is created as a way to run scripts that make use of the model.
+Any custom task, like for example assigning a valu

 ### Module
 ### Text